barbeau/gpstest/FAQ.md

   * Azimuth (in degrees)
   * Flags - "E"-flag is shown if the GNSS engine has the ephemeris data for the satellite, the "A"-flag is shown if the GPS engine has almanac data for the satellite, and the "U"-flag is shown if the satellite was used by the GPS engine when calculating the most recent GPS fix

-See the Android [GpsSatellite documentation](http://developer.android.com/reference/android/location/GpsSatellite.html) for more information on each field shown for each satellite.
+See the Android [`GpsSatellite` documentation](http://developer.android.com/reference/android/location/GpsSatellite.html) for more information on each field shown for each satellite for Android 6.0 and lower, and [`GnssStatus`](https://developer.android.com/reference/android/location/GnssStatus.html) for Android 7.0 and higher.

 ## What's the difference between SNR and C/N0?